 *All inventory calculations in the spreadsheet are based on your own material unit cost calculations made during the year, so you'll want to ensure that they are as accurate as possible.

-Keeping track of inventory can be overwhelming, especially for Coffeemakers who often have a wide variety of products.
-Using an inventory template allows you to keep all your product information in one place and easily update it as needed.
+Keeping track of inventory can be overwhelming, especially for cafe owners who have a wide variety of supplies to manage.
+Using a coffee shop inventory template allows you to keep all your stock information in one place and easily update it as needed.

 2. Track sales and profits